Visual Cues and Icons in Tableau Desktop

 Fields in the Data Pane

 The following table explains each of the icons displayed in the Data pane.
-Each icon in the table can be modified by one of four indicators.

 • Blue icons indicate that the field is discrete.